 Dr. Johnson has published a book and more than 250 articles, reports and papers.
 His peer-reviewed publications have appeared in leading academic journals.
 He is also sought after for his expertise and ability to explain demographic information to a broad audience both by policy groups and by reporters for national media.
-He has received over 5,000 media mentions since 2010.
 His research has been funded by grants from the National Institutes of Health, National Science Foundation, U.S. Department of Agriculture, U.S. Forest Service, and the National Aeronautics and Space Administration.
 He received his doctorate in sociology and demography from the University of North Carolina, Chapel Hill, and his undergraduate training at the University of Michigan.

-Dr. Johnson is an Andrew Carnegie Fellow, which is the country’s most prestigious fellowship to advance research in the social sciences and humanities.
-Dr. Johnson was also honored by the University of New Hampshire, which named him the Class of 1940 Professor for his excellence in interdisciplinary research and teaching.
+Dr. Johnson is an Andrew Carnegie Fellow, which is a prestigious fellowship awarded by the Andrew Carnegie Corporation to advance research in the social sciences and humanities.
+Dr. Johnson has also been honored by the University of New Hampshire, which named him the Class of 1940 Professor for his excellence in interdisciplinary research and teaching.
 He has also received a UNH Faculty Scholar award and UNH's Faculty Excellence in Research Award based on the quality, originality and significance of his scholarly work.
 The Rural Sociological Society also honored him with its Excellence in Research award.